-Across the country, the job market is strong for HVAC techs.
+Across the country, the job market is strong for heating, ventilation, and air conditioning (HVAC) techs.
 So, how much will an HVAC tech make in 2020?
 Read on to find out more.

 How Much Do HVAC Jobs Pay?

 The U.S. Bureau of Labor Statistics reports that the average annual salary HVAC technicians made in 2020 was $53,410 (bls.gov).

 The average annual combined household income in the United States teeters just over $60,000.
 Depending on where your HVAC technician salary falls, and if you’re in a dual income household, you potentially will do very well.
 In fact, the top 10% in HVAC made more than $80,820 (bls.gov).

 Another factor to weigh in when thinking about an HVAC tech salary is the amount of education necessary, plus the cost associated with it.
 Chances are, you won’t have a massive amount of student debt to pay off, unlike most of your peers who followed the four-year university route.
 That means you have more control over that money you’re bringing home.

 States HVAC Techs Make The Most Money

 The salaries for HVAC techs across the country do not have a huge discrepancy, and the listed “best states” vary depending on what you Google search.
 According to the Bureau of Labor Statistics, which is one of the most trusted sources for accurate employment information, the top paying states for HVAC technicians are:

 There are also states such as Texas and California, where natural disasters wreaked havoc, where construction jobs such as HVAC are in need of qualified technicians.
 Also consider looking into states with large growth of developments and expansion like Nevada and Arizona.
 Plus, with warmer weather, that means air-conditioning units in residential and commercial spaces are in constant need of maintaining, repairing, or replacing.